 It is important to recognize that a small locker room in a condo is no longer sufficient for the number of package deliveries brought in every day.
 "The space set aside is not often large enough," says Andrew McLachlan, regional director at FirstService Residential.
 "The area needed to accommodate them needs to be close to the front desk, as concierge will not want to abandon their station to obtain packages for residents continuously."

-Along with being on the front lines already, concierges interactions with with residents greatly increase at this time of year when they are asked to obtain a package, or in some cases, multiple packages.
+Along with being on the front lines already, front desk associates’ interactions with residents greatly increase at this time of year when they are asked to obtain a package, or in some cases, multiple packages.
 This can be an overwhelming process, especially when managing crowd control and pick-up times, much to the resident's frustration.
 This causes much stress for the concierge and ultimately leads to burnout, where they may not work as efficiently as before.

-Here’s a look at how FirstService Residential is taking the necessary precautions throughout the holidays to keep concierge, residents, and property manager safe.
+Here’s a look at how FirstService Residential is taking the necessary steps to ensure the management of deliveries runs smoothly.

 1. Making room for the package deliveries.

 As mentioned, package deliveries are coming in at an increased volume, with piles of them coming to the concierge desk every day.
 Our solution is to dedicate locker rooms for these packages or, if available, a large storage room to provide ample space for concierges to move around.